Delaney Collins, CCC-SLP

 - Repeat words and sentences

-Speech-language therapy is the most common form of treatment for aphasia, and this comes after the underlying cause of aphasia has been addressed.
+Speech-language therapy is the most common form of treatment for aphasia.
 Early intervention and timely treatment are imperative for achieving maximum results.

-In terms of coping, family and friends can adjust to simplify conversations and ensure comprehension.
-In turn, this keeps people with aphasia included and eases some apprehension they may have about communication.
-Those with aphasia may also choose to use images and gestures to help them communicate.
+In terms of coping, family and friends can adjust by simplifying conversations to ensure comprehension.
+This allows for active participation for people with aphasia and eases their apprehension about communication.
+Those with aphasia also may choose to use images and gestures to help them communicate.

-Additionally, there are stroke and aphasia support groups to aid in the healing and coping process.
+Stroke and aphasia support groups also can aid healing and coping for patients and family members.

-Aphasia is a challenging communication disorder that creates many obstacles for patients and their families.
-Fortunately, raising awareness about the condition, its underlying causes and treatment options can help to reduce the effects aphasia has on many lives.
+Aphasia is a challenging communication disorder that creates communication obstacles for patients and their families.
+Fortunately, raising awareness about the condition, and its underlying causes and treatment options can help reduce the effects of aphasia on many lives.